-Through the project lifetime, two videos will be produced (one at the beginning and one at the end).
+Throughout the project's lifetime, two videos will be produced (one at the beginning and one at the end).
 Minimising the technical language will be mandatory in order to reach a wider audience.
-Besides, partners will explain through videos some complex technical aspects of the project to make them understandable among the public.
+Besides, partners will explain through videos some complex technical aspects of the project to make them understandable to the public.